-If these scopes are configured in the OIDC Client Definition as auto-approve/auto-grant scopes, then the user will not
+If these scopes are configured in the OIDC Client Definition as auto-approve/auto-grant scopes, then the user will not be prompted for approval.

 Smile CDR ships with default descriptions for SMART scopes, but you may wish to customize these in order to provide meaningful terms that make sense for the user population.